 Our Posts on Culture and History in Florida

 Forts, Forts, Forts will show you one of the best ways to learn more about the long history of Florida by visiting the many forts that are scattered across the state.

 For more recent history, be absolutely sure not to miss the Kennedy Space Center.
-I wasn’t initially planning on going when I toured the state, but it ended up being one of my most favorite places in Florida!
+I wasn’t initially planning on going when I toured the state.
+It ended up being one of my most favorite places in Florida!

 Seeing Miami on Two Never Ending Layovers will give you the low-down on what to see in Miami if you are short on time and transportation.

 Finally, theme parks a relic of more recent history, but they still make a mark on our culture!
 The many theme parks of Orlando, Florida are as inspiring as they are fun!

 Expedition Florida Roadtrip Part One and Part Two: If you are crazy like me and want to pack as many Florida highlights into a 10 day roadtrip as you possibly can, this itinerary is for you!
 If you aren’t into high intensity trip, these will highlight some of my favorite places in Florida for you to use in designing your own trip.